clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 ## XWiki ##

-XWiki is a wiki designed for enterprise use.
+[XWiki](http://www.xwiki.org/xwiki/bin/view/Main/WebHome) is a wiki designed for enterprise use.

 ### Features ###

 - Written in Java
+- Supports version control of pages.
+- Includes a wiki, blog, file manager, forums, extensions, ...

 ### Pros ###

+- Lots of features relevant to enterprise users.
+- Lots of export formats.

 ### Cons ###

+- Huge installation.
+- Complicated administration in my opinion.

 Each of these has pluses and minuses.
-Obvious, or I wouldn't have written CWiki.
+Obviously, or I wouldn't have written CWiki.